MatthewKelsey/MatthewKelsey/README.md

 Swoop: (https://github.com/MatthewKelsey/Swoop) - An online market place for buying and selling pre-loved items!

 <h2>What I'm up to</h2>
 🔭 I’m currently working on Story Time.
-A reading app for kids that allows them to create and share their own stories with the world!
+A reading app for kids that allows them to create and share their own stories with the world!<br>
-- 🌱 I’m currently learning machine learning with python.
+🌱 I’m currently learning machine learning with python.
--

 <h2>Contact Me</h2>
 If you'd like to connect with me or learn more about my work, feel free to reach out to me at matt@mattkelsey.co.uk.
 I'd love to hear from you and chat about web development, music, travel, or anything else that interests you!